litepast/RecMeGPT/README.md

 - Click on the 'Run All Cells' on the menu 'Run' so the libraries and modules are loaded

 4. Enter your input and get the recommendations!
--  At the bottom of cell #3, there will be a textbox and one button, something you like, or anything really, then click the button to try to get the recommendations powered by chatGPT!
+-  At the bottom of last cell, there will be a textbox and a button, type in the texbox something you like, or anything really!
+Then click the button to try to get the recommendations powered by chatGPT!
 Each recommendation will have a description and a link to a site where you can learn more about it.

 ## Model Response
 The app provides recommendations in a JSON format.
 The response includes: